mzacho/melrose-for-emacs/README.md

 Start the Melrōse language server by running `melrose` from a terminal prompt.
 By default it listens on port 8118 on the localhost.

 Open any `.mel` or `.melrose` files in Emacs and send requests to the language server.
-Receive MIDI in your favorite DAW or MIDI-to-OSC interface driving your modular rack (I for one can't wait trying this out with Expert Sleepers ES-3).

-dance, go nuts /
+Receive MIDI in your favorite DAW or MIDI-to-OSC interface driving your hardware. dance, go nuts

 ## Roadmap